Subscribe from $5.99

 All useful, though not all necessary.

 Not once, however, did my course group have a lesson on how to create a harmonious atmosphere of respect in the classroom.
 Sure, we had a guest speaker come in to discuss “disciplining the difficult child,” and various strategies for classroom management were offered to us by our instructors.
-We shared horror stories from our in-school practica and tactics for controlling wayward students.
+We shared horror stories from our in-school practice and tactics for controlling wayward students.
 But nary a mention of respect.

 Subscribe to Keep Reading